Skip to content

 A Hunter pocket watch, also known as a Savonnette watch, was the solution to this issue.
 A solid lid would cover the face to protect the hands and crystal.
 This was usually spring loaded so that the cover would pop open at the press of a button to allow the time to be read.
 Classic Hunter watches have the hinge at the 9 O’clock position and the crown/release button at the 3 O’clock position.

 Hunter pocket watches were robust and allowed additional surfaces for decoration but were ultimately a bit cumbersome to use.
 The Half Hunter (also known as the demi savonnette watch) was the solution to this as the case had a small opening through which the time could be read without the need to open the case.
+This was a temporary fix as the accuracy of the time through the window was reduced and the seconds hand could usually not be read.

 Half Hunter is the term used for these watches in Britain and comes from who the style of pocket watch was most popular with.
-Hunter pocket watches were very robust and were popular with hunters, who could retrieve and open the watch with one hand while the other held the reigns of their horse or their gun.
+Hunter and half-hunter pocket watches were very robust and were popular with hunters, who could retrieve and open the watch with one hand while the other held the reigns of their horse or their gun.

 Demi Savonnette is the French term for the half Hunter pocket watch, and comes from the shape created by the additional cover on Hunter watches, which is said to resemble a round bar of soap; a Savonette in French.